sipgate-io/sipgateio-outgoingcall-java/README.md

 ### Web Phone Extensions

-A Web Phone extension consists of one letter followed by a number (e.g. 'e0').
+A Web Phone Extension consists of one letter followed by a number (e.g. 'e0').
 The sipgate API uses the concept of Web Phone extensions to identify devices within your account that are enabled to initiate calls.

 Depending on your needs you can choose between the following phone types: